 If you plan to do an internship either before you are admitted to a major or outside of your field of study, you may be able to do so under Business Administration 492 (1-15 hours).
-For approval, you must meet with an academic advisor in Undergraduate Programs (338 Haslam Business Building).
-In addition to the general requirements listed above, the final requirement for Business Administration 492 is a 5-page paper, due on the last day of classes.
+For approval, you should consult with your academic advisor and Jeannine Berge (Haslasm Business Building 260), director of Career and Professional Development for the college.